 One of the most popular poems in American history, "A Visit From St. Nicholas," written by Clement C. Moore for his children in 1823, is a valuable source of information about the origins of Santa in America.
 In this poem we are introduced to St. Nick sliding down chimneys and reindeer.
 Mr. Moore described St. Nick’s physical attributes which we have come to associate with Santa: round, bearded and wearing his famous red suit.
 His children must have been mesmerized.

-Page 2 of 2 - The first llustration of what we know today as Santa Claus came courtesy of a political cartoonist for Harper’s Weekly.
+The first llustration of what we know today as Santa Claus came courtesy of a political cartoonist for Harper’s Weekly.
 In 1863 Thomas Nast drew Santa in all of his glory in the manner in which Mr. Moore described, plump with red fur from head to toe.
 Mr. Nast called his creation,“Santa Claus.”
 St. Nicholas, the historically thin and religious man had modernized.

 Although specific references to St. Nicholas, the man, are often forgotten, his spirit of giving remains, with a few myths and tales thrown in for good measure to the delight of children around the world.
 Here’s hoping Santa Claus has good weather, swift reindeer and a strong back.
 Somewhere Sint Nikolaas is smiling.
 Merry Christmas.